-Mainland China, Brunei Darussalam, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand, Vietnam, Australia, Chile, Iceland, Liechtenstein, Norway, Switzerland, Georgia, Macao, New Zealand, Japan, Republic of Korea, Austria, Belgium, Luxembourg, Canada, Denmark, Finland, France, Germany, Italy, Mexico, the Netherlands, Sweden and the United Kingdom.
+Mainland China, Brunei Darussalam, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand, Vietnam, Australia, Chile, Iceland, Liechtenstein, Norway, Switzerland, Georgia, Macao, New Zealand, Japan, Republic of Korea, Kuwait, Austria, Belgium, Luxembourg, Canada, Denmark, Finland, France, Germany, Italy, Mexico, the Netherlands, Sweden, the United Arab Emirates and the United Kingdom.

 The BUD Fund consists of “Mainland Programme” and “FTA and IPPA Programme“, and supports related projects in Mainland China and FTA and IPPA economies respectively.
 The FTA and IPPA Programme was originally the ASEAN Programme to supports projects in the ASEAN member states.
 Later on the Programme was enhanced as the FTA Programme to support all FTA economies.
 The latest enhancement supports further to all IPPA economies.

 The Free Trade Agreement (FTA) and Investment Promotion and Protection Agreement (IPPA) economies are in 3 groups, those are the ASEAN, the FTA and the IPPA.

 Free Trade Agreement (FTA)

 - the four European Free Trade Association member states (Iceland, Liechtenstein, Norway and Switzerland)

 - Belgo-Luxembourg Economic Union